#NoWarKnowPeace artist on Houston’s response to message on I-45 graffiti bridge - NewsBreak

 Support this artist’s event TONIGHT for a final night in H-town

-CW39 news anchor Sharron Melton also took a photo of the bridge from her vehicle where she said traffic was slow in the area.
+CW39 news anchor Sharron Melton also took a photo of the bridge.
+She took this photograph from her vehicle where she said traffic was slow in the area.

 The artist messaged us with how they feel about how the message being received by so many.